 Wild camping in Greece isn’t officially allowed.
 Although campers are allowed to pitch their tent if they have the permission of a landowner.
 Wild camping on beaches in Greece is also forbidden.

-However as Greece is a popular area with amazing natural beauty, some outdoor enthusiasts do wild camp here.
-And free camping is sometimes tolerated by locals if you respect the land, camp far from buildings, and stick to the principles of leave no trace.
+However as Greece is a popular area with amazing natural beauty, some outdoor enthusiasts do end up wild camping in Greece.
+Thankfully, free camping is sometimes tolerated by locals if you respect the land, camp far from buildings, and stick to the principles of leave no trace.

 If you are planning to wild camp in Greece – and can’t be swayed to stay in a campsite instead – we’ve compiled the following guidelines to help keep you out of trouble and camp in a considerate manner: